natebarksdale/natebarksdale.github.io/src/content/blog/2010-08-28-mix-cd-marylanderful.md

 description: This post celebrates the Maryland bar exam with a unique mix of cultural references and design elements related to Baltimore.
 emoji: 🌸
 tags:
+  - 🇺🇸 United States
+  - 📖 Articles
-  - 🌆 Cities
+  - 🌍 Culture
-  - 🎶 Music
+  - 🎶 Activities
-  - 🌺 Flowers
 haiku: |
   Baltimore's shadow,
   Black-eyed susans blooming bright,